No results were found...

 3. Remind customers that you value what they have to say

-If a client ignores your first request for feedback, don’t assume they aren’t interested in sharing their thoughts.
+If a client ignores your first request for customer feedback, don’t assume they aren’t interested in sharing their thoughts.
 It never hurts to make a client feel important.

 VIP survey reminder email example